andrei-balescu/learning-courses/youtube.com/dotNET Microservices by Julio Casal/readme.md

 ## Project
 **Description**: The project consists of a play store for a video game.
 The store's catalog contains in-game items (potions, weapons, armors) which can be purchased by players.
-- Game masters can add, update and remove items to the catalog.
+- Game masters can add, update and remove items from the catalog.
 - Players can browse the catalog and purchase items, which will then be added to their inventory.

 **Tech stack**
-- Auth microservice: .NET 6 WebAPI - provides authentication / authorization
+- Auth microservice: .NET 6 WebAPI - provides user registration / authentication
     - using .NET Core identity
     - using SQL Server DB
 - Catalog microservice: .NET 6 WebAPI - performs CRUD operations on items in the DB